wikimedia/mediawiki-extensions-Collection/README.rst

 generate downloadable version in different formats (PDF, OpenDocument Text etc.) for article collections and single articles.

-The extension has been developed for and tested with MediaWiki_ version 1.14 and later.
-Some features may not be available with older MediaWikis that don't have the `MediaWiki API`_ enabled.
+The extension has been developed for and tested with MediaWiki_ version 1.25wmf19 and later, due to the use of the OOjs UI widget library.

 The extension is being developed under the GNU General Public License by `PediaPress GmbH`_ in close collaboration with `Wikimedia Foundation`_ and the `Commonwealth of Learning`_.

-Copyright (C) 2008-2012, PediaPress GmbH, Siebrand Mazeland, Marcin Cieślak and other contributors
+Copyright (C) 2008-2015, PediaPress GmbH, Siebrand Mazeland, Marcin Cieślak, the Wikimedia Foundation, and other contributors

 Prerequisites
 =============